 Following the Spring 2017 Budget, the Finance (No.2) Bill 2016/17 was published on 20 March 2017.
 The explanatory notes to the Bill were published on Gov.uk; HM Revenue & Customs collated links to supporting documents on the Bill on its site.

 Generally selected clauses from the Bill are debated by the Committee of the Whole House over two days at the start of the Bill’s Committee stage.
 The selection of clauses is set out in a programme motion, generally presented at the conclusion of the Second Reading debate.
-However, following the Prime Minister's announcement, on 18 April, of the Government's intention to call a General Election on 8 June, the House is now scheduled to complete all of the remaining stages of the Bill on Tuesday 25 April (HC Deb cc1013-59).
+However, following the Prime Minister's announcement, on 18 April, of the Government's intention to call a General Election on 8 June, the House completed all of the remaining stages of the Bill in the Commons on Tuesday 25 April (HC Deb cc1013-59).
 With cross-party support the Government removed a series of clauses from the Bill, with the intention of legislating for these at the start of the new Parliament (for a list see, Votes & Proceedings, 25 April 2017).

 On 13 July the Government confirmed, in a written statement, that a second Finance Bill, containing all of the measures that had initially been dropped, would be introduced to this effect “as soon as possible after the summer recess” (Finance Bill: Written Statement, HCWS47, 13 July 2017).
 As noted in this statement, HMRC published updated draft provisions for a small number of clauses which would be amended, as well as a list of all provisions that will continue to apply from the start of the 2017 to 2018 tax year or other point before the introduction of the forthcoming Finance Bill.